- Search The Registry

 - My Account

 *On this date in 1924, "Kenny" Dorham was born.
-He was an African American jazz trumpeter, bandleader, singer, and composer.
+He was a Black jazz trumpeter, bandleader, singer, and composer.

 McKinley Howard "Kenny" Dorham was born in Fairfield, TX.
 He began playing trumpet in high school, attended Wiley College (Marshall, Texas), and was on a U.S. Army boxing team in 1942.
 Dorham was one of the most active bebop trumpeters ever.

-In 1963 Dorham added the 26-year-old tenor saxophonist Joe Henderson to his group, which later recorded Una Mas (the group also featured a young Tony Williams).
-The friendship between the two musicians led to a number of other albums, such as Henderson's Page One, Our Thing and In 'n Out.
-Dorham recorded frequently throughout the 1960s for Blue Note and Prestige Records, as leader and as sideman for Henderson, Jackie McLean, Cedar Walton, Andrew Hill, Milt Jackson and others.
+In 1963, Dorham added the 26-year-old tenor saxophonist Joe Henderson to his group, which later recorded Una Mas (the group also featured a young Tony Williams).
+The friendship between the two musicians led to several other albums, such as Henderson's Page One, Our Thing, and In 'n Out.
+Dorham frequently recorded throughout the 1960s for Blue Note and Prestige Records as a leader and as a sideman for Henderson, Jackie McLean, Cedar Walton, Andrew Hill, Milt Jackson, and others.
 Dorham's later quartet consisted of some well-known jazz musicians: Tommy Flanagan (piano), Paul Chambers (double bass), and Art Taylor (drums).
-Their recording debut was Quiet Kenny for the Prestige Records' New Jazz label, an album which featured mostly ballads.
+Their recording debut was Quiet Kenny for the Prestige Records' New Jazz label, an album that featured mostly ballads.

-An earlier quartet featuring Dorham as co-leader with alto saxophone player Ernie Henry had released an album together under the name "Kenny Dorham/Ernie Henry Quartet."
+An earlier quartet featuring Dorham as co-leader with alto saxophone player Ernie Henry released an album named "Kenny Dorham/Ernie Henry Quartet."
 They produced the album 2 Horns / 2 Rhythm for Riverside Records in 1957 with double bassist Eddie Mathias and drummer G.T.
 Hogan.
-In 1990 the album was re-released on CD under the name "Kenny Dorham Quartet featuring Ernie Henry."
-Dorham's talent is frequently lauded by critics and other musicians, but he never received the kind of attention or public recognition from the jazz establishment that many of his peers did.
-Dorham composed the jazz standard "Blue Bossa", which first appeared on Joe Henderson's album Page One.
-During his final years Dorham suffered from kidney disease, from which he died on December 5, 1972, aged 48.
+In 1990, the album was re-released on CD under "Kenny Dorham Quartet featuring Ernie Henry."
+Critics and other musicians frequently laud Dorham's talent, but he never received the kind of attention or public recognition from the jazz establishment that many of his peers did.
+Dorham composed the "Blue Bossa" jazz standard, first appearing on Joe Henderson's page One album.
+During his final years, Dorham suffered from kidney disease, from which he died on December 5, 1972, aged 48.

 On June 25, 2019, The New York Times Magazine listed Kenny Dorham among hundreds of artists who recorded for record labels whose master recordings were reportedly destroyed in the 2008 Universal fire.